Top Tips for Traveling with a Cat: Your Complete Pet Travel Guide

 Once our cat trusts us and we are a safe person/space to be with, we can move to the next step:

-Cats after 16 weeks of age will approach new experiences with caution and care.
-This is because cats are both predators and prey and their curiosity peaks at 14 weeks and every experience that's new after that time, will be considered dangerous until proven otherwise.
-Training a cat from a young age is easier.
+Cats after 16 weeks of age tend to approach new experiences with caution and care.
+This is because cats are both predators and prey and their curiosity peaks at 14 weeks.
+Every new experience after this period will be considered dangerous until proven otherwise.

 Habituation is the diminishing of a physiological or emotional response to a frequently repeated stimulus.
 It sounds complicated but it's very simple.
 Here’s an example: